jtekt/auto-cicd/README.md

 Notes:

 - Do not put confidential secrets in these `VITE_*` variables; they are embedded client-side.
-- `VITE_APP_GITLAB_GROUP_PATH` is the group in gitlab where projects will be deployed to.
+- `VITE_APP_GITLAB_GROUP_PATH` is the group in GitLab where projects deployable through the dashboard live.
+- In the built Docker image these are baked in at container start (`entrypoint.sh` `sed`-replaces `*_PLACEHOLDER` tokens in the static assets from the actual env vars), not read at request time.

-Additionally, at the GitLab group/project where users will deploy, define CI/CD variables (see [Required GitLab CI/CD variables](#required-gitlab-cicd-variables-group-or-project)).
+Separately — and only relevant to the projects being *deployed*, not to running this dashboard — define CI/CD variables on the target GitLab group/project (see [Required GitLab CI/CD variables (target group or project)](#required-gitlab-cicd-variables-target-group-or-project)).

 ---